-John was previously Chief Executive of the Institute of Employment Consultants, a founding board member of the Career Development Institute.
+John was previously Chief Executive of the Institute of Employment Consultants and a founding board member of the Career Development Institute.
 He holds degrees from the Universities of Cambridge, London and Liverpool and is a NICEC Fellow.
-He has delivered workshops in many countries around the world.

 Career Change and Redundancy Coach

 Shiobhaun is a coach, specialising in career change, redundancy and returning to work after career breaks.
 She’s seen redundancy from many angles during her 15 year career, managing redundancy projects and understanding the direct impact redundancy has on people.
 She navigated her own redundancy to make a career change into coaching and is now passionate about helping others reinvent themselves to be the best they can be.